Feature

 list

-- Click Jump to in the left navigation and select a project.
+- Click Jump to in the left sidebar and select a project.

 launch the task list creation